fullfud/LightSelector/README.md

 # LightSelector

-/lightmode toggle	Selection mode
+/lightmode toggle
-/lightmode save	Save
+/lightmode save
-/lightmode on	Turn ON
+/lightmode on
-/lightmode off	Turn OFF
+/lightmode off

 How to build